-By all accounts it would appear it is “that time of the year“.
-Sweaters, scarves and boots are starting to be your go-to pieces in the morning, everything is pumpkin spice flavored and if you live in Canada, you may have already had your first snowfall.
-It won’t be long before Christmas carols are being played on the radio and you want nothing more than to cuddle under a warm blanket with hot chocolate and your favorite movie.
+By all accounts, it would appear it is “that time of the year“.
+Sweaters, scarves and boots are starting to be your go-to pieces in the morning, everything is pumpkin spice flavoured and if you live in Canada, you may have already had your first snowfall.
+It won’t be long before Christmas carols are being played on the radio and you want nothing more than to cuddle under a warm blanket with hot chocolate and your favourite movie.

 As nice as all of that may sound (you know, besides the snow and cold) there is also another side to this time of year.
 The side where every day is cloudy and gloomy.
 Where the sun becomes a very rare sight and there really is no reason to go outside.
 Where it gets harder and harder to get out of bed in the morning.
 When the sun rises later every day and sets earlier.
 If you’re anything like me, you struggle this time of year.
 In fact, 4-6% of American’s are said to struggle with Seasonal Affective Disorder, with up to 20% of people having a mild form or it (why are stats for Canada so impossible to find?).

 It’s important to recognize when you are using destructive behaviour as a method of trying to cope with this feeling.
 I know that I need to really focus when I lose all desire to be active, want to shop just for the sake of shopping, and crave all the comfort food.
 My worst month is always December, but the symptoms always creep up in the months prior.
 I’m already starting to recognize some of the signs, which means that I need to refocus myself and do what I can to combat the symptoms.
 Otherwise, I’m just going to be depressed, broke and unhealthy!

 Here are some ways that I alter my symptoms in order to benefit myself.